 Muscular Dystrophy Association

 Lastly, Grants/Financial Assistance for Individuals from The Reeve Foundation contains a vast list of organizations available.
-They appear according to their needs and geographical locations.
+They appear according to their needs and locations.
 The resources listed in the pdf are provided for information purposes only and do not guarantee an endorsement of services or eligibility for the services.
-Please contact the listed organizations to learn about their eligibility criteria.
+Please contact the listed organizations to learn about eligibility.

 - University Helps Set the Wheelchair Standard

 - Top 20 U.S. Cities for Wheelchair Users